NixOS/nix-pills/pills/14-override-design-pattern.md

       };
     }

-That\'s hard to maintain.
+That's hard to maintain.
 Using `callPackage` would be easier:

     mygraphviz = callPackage ./graphviz.nix { gd = customgd; };